 An edited version of this story was originally published by Adventure.com

 I think my bones are sweating.
 The sun has a palpably obnoxious, get-up-and-go attitude today.
-Like it just got back from one of those life coaching seminars led by a Tony Robbins-esque man armed with a suspiciously enthusiastic grin.
 It's early, and the clouds and the wind have opted for a lie-in, presumably to avoid the sun who is, as far as I can tell, a sociopath.

 The lack of cloud coverage means on our paraw — a small, locally made, motorless Filipino trimaran — we have no shade.
 And the lack of wind means we have been floating (at what feels like centimeters a minute) in the general direction of 'over there' for around an hour.
 Unless the wind picks up, we have a couple of sunstroke-defying hours to go.

 “You OK boss?”
 Bong Bong asks.
 “I’m OK, boss,” I reply, whilst simultaneously not being OK.
 Bong Bong isn’t his real name.
 His real name is Machete (I’m actually not sure if this is his real name, either), and he’s one of the three crew spending the week sailing around remote Filipino islands with my brother, Matt, and me.
 Jeffrey is up on the outrigger, whistling for more wind (I’m not sure if it’s working).
 Mike, our captain, is steering this fine vessel.
 Matt, horizontal on the outrigger opposite me, is just kind of sitting there.

 A few hours before the scene in which you find us now, we were up to our eyeballs in rum at a bar on Tablas Island.
 So up to our eyeballs were we, that the staff had to restock the bar twice in one evening.
 This isn’t a boast; merely to offer insight into the extremely tender physical, emotional and spiritual state we find ourselves in today.